dnif-backyard/docs/Solution Architecture/scaling-datanodes.md

 # Scaling Datanodes

+## Considerations
-- DNIF Datanodes are designed such that compute requirements are decoupled from the storage requirements.
+- DNIF Datanodes are designed such that compute is decoupled from the storage requirement.
 - DNIF leverages data compaction and compression techniques to achieve near 10:1 compression over your event data including the raw log, processed and enriched fields.
-- DNIF lets you keep all your data accessible in a hot state at no extra cost.
+This lets you retain all your data online at no extra cost.
-- One can add as much datanode storage
+- DNIF doesn't cap the storage on a datanode so sizing for scale only needs to account for compute requirements.
+- All datanodes in your cluster must be of identical hardware specifications.

 ## Recommendations
 - Our recommended minimum datanode configuration is 32vCPUs with 64GB RAM per datanode and no caps on storage.
 This configuration will enable effective search and correlation over upto 1TB of daily log ingestion.
 - You will need 32vCPUs for every additional TB of your daily log volume.
-- All datanodes in your cluster must be of identical hardware specifications.
 - It is preferrable to have fewer datanodes with higher CPU density.

 ### 15K EPS